Occupancy Sensor Vs Motion Sensor: Key Differences and Applications

 A motion sensor, on the other hand, is primarily focused on detecting any motion or movement in its field of view.
 It commonly uses passive infrared (PIR) or ultrasonic technology to sense changes in the surrounding environment.
 While motion sensors are often used for security purposes, they may not differentiate between people and inanimate objects, which can lead to false alarms in some cases.

-Difference Between Motion and Occupancy Sensor
+A Table of Comparison Between Motion and Occupancy Sensor

 Let’s break down the distinctions between occupancy sensors and motion sensors: